rascol/Raspberry-Pi-PPS-Client/README.md

 ### GPS Only

-Another mode supported by PPS-Client is to have the GPS receiver that is providing the PPS signal to also provide the whole-second time of day updates.
-This allows operation with no internet connection.
+PPS-Client can also be configured to have the GPS receiver that is providing the PPS signal provide the whole-second time of day updates as well.
+This enables operation with no internet connection.
 A Raspberry Pi configured this way could, for example, be used as a Stratum 1 time server for a LAN that is not connected to the Internet.

 To configure this mode after installation,
 ```